bilwa496/bilwa.github.io/aboutme.md

 ### my history

-Have a look at my portfolio and blogs/ Feel free to navigate through my technological & creative musings [my blog](https://bilwasiva.wordpress.com/) and it will quench **all** your curiosities.
+Have a look at my portfolio and blogs/ Feel free to navigate through my technological & creative musings at [my blog](https://bilwasiva.wordpress.com/) and it will quench **all** your curiosities.